Department of Forestry, Fisheries and the Environment

-The Department of Environment, Forestry & Fisheries is one of the departments of the South African government.
+The Department of Forestry, Fisheries and the Environment (DFFE) is one of the departments of the South African government.
 It is responsible for protecting, conserving and improving the South African environment and natural resources.

-It was created in 2019 by the merger of the Department of Environmental Affairs with the forestry and fisheries components of the Department of Agriculture, Forestry and Fisheries.
+The department was created in 2019, through the merger of the Department of Environmental Affairs with the forestry and fisheries components of the Department of Agriculture, Forestry and Fisheries.

+In 2025, the DFFE had an annual budget of R9 billion.

 Branches

-The branches of the Department of Environmental Affairs are:
+The branches of the Department of Forestry, Fisheries and the Environment are: